Saffana/fishing-wlan/report/report.md

-#Phishing-wlan
+#Phishing-WLAN

 ## Introduction
-Our goal is to get the victim's credentials while he is trying to connect to a website The project takes place in our network course.
+Our goal is to get the victim's credentials while he is trying to connect to a website.
+This project takes place in our network course.
 The aim of this project is to practice and learn how a particular aspect of a network works.

 This project can be sum up by several steps :
 - Scan the Network and choose a victim